OnrArda01/OnrArda01/README.md

 ### ❔ Hello, I'm Onur

-📱 Currently, I am working as a Software Development Assistant at Eroğlu Holding, specializing as a Mobile Developer.<br>
+📱 Currently, I am working as a Software Development at Eroğlu Global Holding, specializing as a Mobile Developer.<br>
 🔧 In addition, I am actively engaged in .NET projects to broaden my skill set.<br>
 🎨 I have a passion for web design and enjoy creating visually appealing websites as a hobby.<br>
 💡 I thrive on tackling new challenges in software development and am committed to continuous learning.<br>